CalebCoughenour/Roger-Bot-3000/README.md

 Test: "If given an empty string, return
 Code: counter("")
-Expected Output: "Please enter a number"
+Expected output: "Please enter a number"

+Test: "Split number into an array"
+code: counter("20")
+Expected output: ["20"]